josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/🎶_dedication_absences_in_books.md

 ---

+## ✨ Introduction
+Most books open with a quiet note — a line or two naming who carried the author through the labour.
+A parent.
+A partner.
+A child.
+Sometimes an entire movement.

+Dedications and acknowledgments are paratext, but they matter: they map the networks of care and solidarity behind a work.
+They remind readers that books are not written in isolation — they are carried into being by relationships, debts, and communities.

+When those notes vanish, it is not always innocent.
+Sometimes the absence is an author’s own preference.
+Sometimes it is advised away by publishers or lawyers.
+And sometimes it functions as a kind of containment: the erasure of visible support networks, making the author appear solitary, ungrounded, unconnected.

+This log asks what such absences signal.

+---

 ## 📄 What Happened
 - Dedications/acknowledgments nearly universal across genres.
 - Some works omit them — a deliberate choice, or advised omission.